Learning Audio-Visual Dereverberation: Related Work

-Multi-modal video understanding has experienced a resurgence of work in the vision, audio, and machine learning literature in recent years.
-This includes exciting advances in self-supervised cross-modal feature learning from video~\cite{morgado-spatial-nips2020,lorenzo-nips2020,korbar-nips2018,visual-echoes}, localizing objects in video with both sight and sound~\cite{hu-localize-nips2020,}, and audio-visual source separation~\cite{ephrat2018looking,owens2018audio,gao2018objectSounds,zhao2019som,Afouras20audio-visual-objects,visual-voice}.
+\textbf{Audio-visual learning from video.} Multi-modal video understanding has experienced a resurgence of work in the vision, audio, and machine learning literature in recent years.
+This includes exciting advances in self-supervised cross-modal feature learning from video~\cite{morgado-spatial-nips2020,lorenzo-nips2020,korbar-nips2018,visual-echoes}, localizing objects in video with both sight and sound~\cite{hu-localize-nips2020}, and audio-visual source separation~\cite{ephrat2018looking,owens2018audio,gao2018objectSounds,zhao2019som,Afouras20audio-visual-objects,visual-voice}.
 None of these methods address speech deverberation.